Skip to content ↓

 We believe that parents are integral to the academic achievements.
 We hold parent workshops and small group sessions in literacy and maths.
 In addition, specific programmes have been developed for individual and groups of parents to address a particular need e.g. developing higher order reading skills.
 We will ensure that the additional support that we provide is effective by working with parents to look at each individual child and identifying their barriers to learning, and work together to address these.

-Details of how we spend the Pupil Premium and Recovery Premium allocation can be found in the report below.
+More details about how we spend the Pupil Premium allocation can be found in the report below.